onebrownguy/onebrownguy/README.md

 - 👋 Hi, I’m @onebrownguy
 - 👀 I’m interested in weightlifting, action movies and plant-based foods.
 - 🌱 I’m currently learning python and yoga on a slackline!
-- 💞️ I’m looking to collaborate on creating a program for couples.
+- 💞️ I’m looking to collaborate on creating an organizer for relationships.
 - 📫 How to reach me: ig : @weenfries
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I own four dachshunds.